netlify/gotrue-js/README.md

 [![Build Status](https://travis-ci.org/netlify/gotrue-js.svg?branch=master)](https://travis-ci.org/netlify/gotrue-js)

-This is a JS client library for the [GoTrue](https://github.com/netlify/gotrue) API.
+This is a JavaScript client library for the [GoTrue](https://github.com/netlify/gotrue) API.

-It lets you signup and authenticate users and is a building block for constructing the UI for signups, password recovery, login and logout.
+It lets you create and authenticate users and is a building block for constructing the UI for signups, password recovery, login and logout.

 Notice that any methods that require dealing with browser only features, such as `localStorage` or `window object` need to be tested in the browser instead of in the REPL.